Are you aiming for Significance?

 To be able to be an anarchist

-And live like a millionaire (bis)
+And live like a millionaire

 I wanted to be an artist

-To be able to say why I exist”
+To be able to say why I exist

 So, here is the secret plight of some in the security stage: some of them are unfulfilled.
 They have money, but not purpose.
 They have many things, but they wonder if they themselves matter.
 They have possessions, but no real joy.
-They are often surrounded by people, but lack the time for relationships.
-Alas, They have ‘arrived’… financially.
+They are often surrounded by people but lack the time for relationships.
+Alas, they have ‘arrived’… financially.
 Like T.D.
 Jakes once said:

 “You can be successfully wrong.” – T.D.
 Jakes

 I believe success is, in part at least, achieving one of your dreams.
 I know that I have spoken much about finances from one stage to the next, and yes, they are relevant to success.
-Nevertheless, money is not the end-all be-all of success.
+Nevertheless, money is not the end-all-be-all of success.
 In my Kindle book, Thriving on Purpose – 8 Stepping Stones to a Successful and Fulfilled Life I quote Jim Rohn, the late American business philosopher.
-He gave, I believe, the best definition on success that I have ever read.
+He gave, I believe, the best definition of success that I have ever read.
 Here it is:

 “If a guy says, “Hey, I’m soon cashing it in and I’m heading for the mountains.
 I’m going to live in a little cabin, live off the land and feed the squirrels.”
 If he goes and does that, guess what—he’s a smashing success.
 Why?
 He’s doing what he designed to do and pulled it off.
 You can’t say, “No, no, that’s not successful.”
 That is the epitome of success—giving a design to your life and pulling it off to make progress in the direction that satisfies you.”